Common Terms Used in the Self Publishing Biz and the BFF understanding of them:

 Examples of Manuals and Style Guides for English -

-- In the USA: The Associated Press Stylebook Basic Books ISBN 978-0-917360-63-3, the Elements of Style. by William Strunk, Jr. and E. B. White., and the Chicago Manual of Style., Chicago: University of Chicago Press.
+- In the USA: The Associated Press Stylebook Basic Books, the Elements of Style by William Strunk, Jr. and E. B. White., and the Chicago Manual of Style.

-- In the UK: Copy-editing: The Cambridge Handbook for Editors, Authors and Publishers Judith Butcher.
-3rd ed.
-1992 Cambridge: Cambridge University Press ISBN 0-521-40074-0 and The Oxford Style Manual (2003 ed.).
-Combines The Oxford Guide to Style and The Oxford Dictionary for Writers and Editors, which concentrates on common problems.
+- In the UK: Copy-editing: The Cambridge Handbook for Editors, Authors and Publishers Judith Butcher, and The Oxford Style Manual, the Oxford Guide to Style and The Oxford Dictionary for Writers and Editors.

-- In Canada: The Canadian Style: A Guide to Writing and Editing. by Dundurn Press in co-operation with Public Works and the Government Services Canada Translation Bureau.
-ISBN 1-55002-276-8
+- In Canada: The Canadian Style: A Guide to Writing and Editing by Dundurn Press.

 - In New Zealand: Te Puni Kaituhi o Aotearoa Style Guide of the New Zealand Society of Authors (PEN NZ Inc), and the Writing Style Guide, University of Otago.

 Track Changes - this is a tool for ... wait for it ... tracking changes an editor makes in Microsoft Word documents!
-It is a way for an author to see what has been changed and gives them the opportunity to accept or reject the addition, deletions, correction, re-arrangements, or what-have-you.
-There is also room in the margin for Comments to be attached to portions of the document or to specific changes that have been made to explain or suggest or ask questions or just generally make comments to the author.
+It is a way for an author to see what has been changed, and it gives them the opportunity to accept or reject any additions, deletions, corrections, re-arrangements, or whatevs.
+There is also room in the margin for Comments to be attached to portions of the document or to specific changes that have been made to explain, suggest, ask questions, or just generally make comments to the author.

 WIP - Work In Progress - this is also pretty self-explanatory in the right context.
 This is what we call the story manuscript while it is in the midst of being created and edited.